smucclaw/eu-ai-act/act.md

 3. For high-risk AI systems referred to in point 5 of Annex III which are placed on the market or put into service by providers that are financial institutions that are subject to requirements regarding their internal governance, arrangements or processes under Union financial services legislation , the notification of serious incidents shall be limited to those referred to in Article 3(44)(c) .

-4. For high-risk AI systems which are safety components of devices, or are themselves devices, covered by Regulation (EU) 2017/745 and Regulation (EU) 2017/746 the notification of serious incidents shall be limited to those referred to in Article 3(44)(c) and be made to the national supervisory authority of the Member States where that incident occurred.
+4. For high-risk AI systems which are safety components of devices, or are themselves devices, covered by Regulation (EU) 2017/745 and Regulation (EU) 2017/746 the notification of serious incidents shall be limited to those referred to in Article 3(44)(c) and be made to the national competent authority chosen for this purpose by the Member States where that incident occurred.

 ## [Chapter 3 Enforcement]{.smallcaps}